ijamil1/PufferLib_Fork/README.md

 Created my own multi-agent env and trained it in a vectorized/parallel fashion using PufferLib's PPO implementation

 IMPORTANT NOTE: the majority of the code in this branch is just a result of forking the actual PufferLib repo.
-These are the exact files I created or modified:
+These are the exact files I created:

 pufferlib/config/ocean/sharks_and_minnows.ini: configuration file that PufferLib's PPO trainer uses to initialize hyperparameters